-Hank Carson is the creation of Bruce Alan Jensen, the author of Killer On The Train.
+Hank Carson is the creation of Bruce Alan Jensen, the author of Murder On The Wine Train.
 Bruce developed this character with parts of his real-life history.
 As a part of creating this character, Jensen created a background that would influence him in the first novel and throughout the subsequent stories.

 The following series of blogs are all fiction and not a significant part of the novel.
-These create some of the protagonist’s background prior to getting into writing as a free-lance writer and returning to solving criminal situations, most which are totally unexpected.
+These create some of the protagonist’s background prior to getting into writing as a free-lance writer and returning to solving criminal situations, most of which are totally unexpected.
 I hope you enjoy Hank’s recent travel experiences.

 Please provide your feedback about this series of fictional stories and how they reflect on the protagonist in the novel series; Hank Carson.

 Bruce Alan Jensen: I welcome your comments, email me at email@example.com